Authentication approval

 encrypted using the account private key and the HAS server public key (see Proof of Key)

-The encryption ofauth_ack_data
+The encryption of

-is performed to ensure that a malicious actor operating a HAS cannot bypass the PKSA to approve an authentication request.It will also make the HAS unaware of what's going on between the app and the PKSA and unable to tamper with the authentication request process.Being the only one being able to decrypt theauth_ack.challenge
+is performed to ensure that a malicious actor operating a HAS cannot bypass the PKSA to approve an authentication request.It will also make the HAS unaware of what's going on between the app and the PKSA and unable to tamper with the authentication request process.

 using its encryptionauth_key